 I’m pretty sure this is a long overdue post – I had lots of things I was working on based on travel and cruises but that is not super relevant in the COVID-19 world.
-I arrived safely to New Zealand back in early January and have been here ever since – we moved into a nice place and then lockdown began on the 22nd March 2020.
+I arrived safely in New Zealand back in early January and have been here ever since – we moved into a nice place and then lockdown began on the 22nd March 2020.

 As I am currently searching for a new role, I have spent a lot of time reading books and trying to read about other people’s adventure’s through the pages rather than be able to explore myself.
 I’ve put together a list for all of you of my good reads for lockdown that I have enjoyed during these last few weeks.